Multiple Sclerosis Facts

 Here is my list of facts about MS you should be aware of.

 I have a friend with MS who can still walk normally after living with MS for 20 years.
-You might be forgiven for looking at her and thinking my MS is worse than hers, but this isn’t necessarily the case.
-She’s been unable to work for years due to crippling fatigue, and her cognitive function is much worse.
-As compared to me, who doesn’t suffer from fatigue, and my cognitive function isn’t as impacted.
+You might be forgiven for looking at her and thinking my MS is worse than hers, but this isn't necessarily the case.
+She's been unable to work for years due to crippling fatigue, and her cognitive function is much worse.
+Compared to me, I don't suffer from fatigue, and my cognitive function isn't as impacted.

 The truth is doctors don't know why the body attacks myelin in people with MS. However, they do believe some factors may increase the risk of developing it.

-- Family history – relatives with MS or other autoimmune diseases can increase risk.
+- Family history.
+Relatives with MS or other autoimmune diseases can increase the risk.

-Environmental and personal factors likely play a part in developing MS. However, many people of different ethnic backgrounds, living in hot countries, and who’ve never smoked also get MS. These MS causes are confusing, but it’s unlikely to be anything you’ve done.
+Environmental and personal factors likely play a part in developing MS too.
+However, people of different ethnic backgrounds, who live in hot countries and who have never smoked can also get MS. These MS causes are confusing, but it is unlikely to be anything you have done.

 Over 2 million people worldwide have MS, and out of those people, two-thirds are women.
 No one knows the reason for this, but hormones may play a part.

-Work is on-going though, looking at stem cell treatments and other research, so some neurologists believe a cure is possible in the future.
-Procedures to repair myelin damage are also being researched, so if a cure isn’t found, more effective treatments may be possible if we’re patient!
+Work is ongoing though, looking at stem cell treatments and other research, so some neurologists believe a cure is possible in the future.
+Procedures to repair myelin damage are also being researched, so if a cure isn't found, then more effective treatments may be possible if we are patient!